Is It Best To Use Ice Or Heat For Lower Back Pain?

-You need to maintain a steady, warm temperature in your pain area for a certain length of time.
+Which is you need to maintain a steady, warm temperature in your pain area for a certain length of time.

-The length of time you need to maintain this heat for depends on the severity of your pain.
+And the length of time you need to maintain this heat for depends on the severity of your pain.

-So for minor pain look at maintaining a warm heat to the affected area for between 15-20 minutes.
+So for minor back pain look at maintaining a warm heat to the affected area for between 15-20 minutes.

 Now let's go through the different ways you can apply heat to your back.